Qengineering/YoloV8-TensorRT-Jetson_Nano/README.md

 $ trtexec --onnx=yolov8s.onnx --saveEngine=yolov8s.engine --fp16
 ```
 Please be patient, it will take minutes to complete the conversion.<br><br>
 Instead of `--fp16`, you could use `--int8`.
-All 16-bit floating points are now pruned to 8-bit integers, giving you a smaller but less accurate model.<br>
+All 16-bit floating points are now pruned to 8-bit integers, giving you a smaller but less accurate model.
 You can run the app once you have your `yolov8s.engine` model.

 ------------